atmajs/utest/README.md

         # OR atma test app -browser -watch
     ```

-This is the simpliest test case.
+This is the simplest test case.
 > As those 2 files ` app.js/app.test ` are in the same directory, `app.js` will be preloaded when 'app.test' is started

 _app.test_